-MATH 121 (3-3-0) Introduction to College Algebra: This course provides a foundation in algebraic concepts and problem solving skills for students who are preparing to take college algebra or pre-calculus I. Topics include arithmetic of real numbers, simplifying expressions (polynomial, rational, radical, etc.) and solving equations and inequalities (linear, quadratic, radical, etc.).
+MATH 121 (3-3-0) Introduction to College Algebra: This course provides a foundation in algebraic concepts and problem solving skills for students who are preparing to take college algebra or precalculus I. Topics include arithmetic of real numbers, simplifying expressions (polynomial, rational, radical, etc.), and solving equations and inequalities (linear, quadratic, radical, etc.).
+When taken for 4 credits, two lab hours are included.

-MATH 123 (3-3-0) College Algebra: An algebra course containing the following topics: sets, the real number system, exponents, radicals, polynomials, equations, inequalities, relations and functions, graphing, conic sections, exponential and logarithmic functions, systems of equations, complex numbers, mathematical induction, and the binomial theorem. . .a graphing calculator is required.
+MATH 123 (3-3-0) College Algebra: An algebra course containing the following topics: sets, the real number system, exponents, radicals, polynomials, equations, inequalities, relations and functions, graphing, conic sections, exponential and logarithmic functions, systems of equations, complex numbers, mathematical induction, and the binomial theorem.
+A graphing calculator is required.
+When taken for 4 credits, two hours of lab are included.